Big news, everyone:

 You’re finally able to receive money in Facebook with ManyChat Messenger Payments!

-This is a major announcement and we know a lot of you have been waiting for this one.
+This is a major announcement for Facebook messenger users, and we know a lot of you have been waiting for this one.
 So pop the champagne, do a little dance, call your mom—whatever you gotta do.
 Get it all out of your system!

 But when you’re done, keep reading—because in this post you’re going to learn how this new payment method works and how to set them up in your ManyChat Pro account.